Dog Day Afternoon: Release and reception

-Dog Day Afternoon holds a "Certified Fresh" 96% rating on Rotten Tomatoes based on fifty-one reviews.
-The site's consensus states: "Framed by great work from director Sidney Lumet and fueled by a gripping performance from Al Pacino, Dog Day Afternoon offers a finely detailed snapshot of people in crisis with tension-soaked drama shaded in black humor."

 The New York Times delivered a favorable review.
 It called the film a "gaudy street-carnival", and Lumet's "most accurate, most flamboyant" depiction of New York.
 The reviewer remarked the "brilliant characterizations" of the cast: Pacino's display of a "bravura style", Sarandon's performance of "fear, dignity and silliness" and the acting "that one remembers" from the supporting cast.
 New York Daily News gave Dog Day Afternoon four stars: it described the film as a "gut-level human comedy" and called Pacino "stunning", "brilliantly erratic and terribly touching".
 The publication felt that Pacino portrayed "a rich, volatile character".
 It favored Durning and Sarandon, and called the female cast "marvelous".
 The Record welcomed the performances as "very natural".
 It determined that "all the slickness" was on Pierson's script, and it attributed it to its closeness to the real events portrayed on the film.
 For The Village Voice, critic Andrew Sarris opined that Pacino acted "assiduously with the whites of his eyes".
 Sarris also noted that "pain [came] pouring out of Pacino's eyes" as he deemed Sonny a "Freudian tragic hero", and that the combination with Cazale's character's "deadpan death wish" produced "much emotional debris".
 The piece declared the "high point" of the film to be the phone conversation between Pacino and Sarandon.
 Sarris pointed that the dialogue featured "two wounded creatures capable of an extraordinary emotional audacity", and concluded that the film was to be "seen, but not swallowed whole" and "making heroes out of felons" was "a short step to utter chaos".
 Film critic Roger Ebert rated it with three-and-a-half stars out of four, welcoming its "irreverent, quirky sense of humor".
 Gary Arnold of The Washington Post called it "a triumphant new classic of American movie naturalism".
 Penelope Gilliatt of The New Yorker wrote, "Though the farcical tone of the movie is blusterous, falling into the common show-biz habit of supplying energy in place of intent, the movie succeeds, on the whole, because it has the crucial farcical value of not faltering."